AbdelrhmanAli123/Microservices-EKS-Helm-Jenkins-Challenge/README.md

 9. **Create load balancer on aws to attach it with ingress controller**

-   create traget group and add the EKS instances and type the port used for ingress service i spacified 31111 port for the ingress service, so it's up to you to use the port that need in the accpted port range
+   - create traget group and add the EKS instances and type the port used for ingress service
+   - I specified 31111 port for the ingress service, so it's up to you to use the port you need in the accepted port range
-   create the LB and add the traget group
+   - create the LB and add the traget group

-10. **Extra Step SSL certificate** in case you have domain name you can import public certificate from AWS ACM service and attach the certificate to LB then create CNAME recored to make your domain name map to LB URL
+10. **Extra Step SSL certificate** in case you have domain name you can import public certificate from AWS ACM service and attach the certificate to LB then create a CNAME record to make your domain name map to the LB URL

-12. **Deploy the APP using jenkins**
+11. **Deploy the APP using jenkins**
+    - store the aws, dockerhub and github credential in your Jenkins server
+    - run the pipeline ya m3lm using the Jenkins file provided in this repo

-13. **Access the Application**
+12. **Access the Application**

     Once deployed, access the application at `http://your-loadbalancer-url`.